MIGG-NTU/academic/content/authors/jiayuanyao/_index.md

 - Researchers
 ---

-[Jiayuan Yao](https://www.ntu.edu.sg/home/jiayuanyao/) joined MIG in August 2018.
-He is now working on the project of *joint inversion of multiple seismic data in Myanmar*.
+[Jiayuan Yao](https://www.ntu.edu.sg/home/jiayuanyao/) joined MIG as a research fellow in August 2018.
+He is now working on the project of **Seismic Imaging in Myanmar**.